 II.B.1.
-For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core)

-II.B.1.a)

-In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in blood blanking and transfusion medicine with either blood banking and transfusion medicine certification by the ABPath or qualifications judged acceptable to the Review Committee.
-(Core)

-II.B.2.
-Faculty members must:

-II.B.2.a) be role models of professionalism; (Core)

-II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location. ^(Core) II.B.1.a) In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in hematopathology with either hematopathology certification by the ABPath or qualifications judged acceptable to the Review Committee. ^(Core) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; ^(Core)